 When you have a loved one that is afflicted with an eating disorder and co-occurring body dysmorphic disorder, it can be incredibly painful to watch.
-When you are close to someone with this condition, it can be a daily challenge to watch him or her engage in the behaviors that perpetuate the cycle of this illness.
+When you are close to someone with this condition, it can be a daily challenge to watch them engage in the behaviors that perpetuate the cycle of this illness.
 You might feel as though you have done everything in your power to help your loved one.
 Despite feeling this way, it is critical that you understand that even when you are feeling the most defeated, you can still do things to help guide your loved one towards obtaining life-saving treatment.

 To help you understand this situation more, spend some time gathering information on eating disorders and body dysmorphic disorder.
 By doing this, you can obtain a wealth of knowledge that will help you through this difficult time.
 Additionally, you can begin to obtain insight into what your loved one is experiencing.

 It is important to always be prepared if your loved one should come to your looking for help.
 You can ensure that you are ready to greet this event by researching treatment and rehab centers that care for individuals simultaneously battling eating disorder and body dysmorphic disorder.
 With your research completed, you can be ready to recommend specific treatment and rehab center that specializes in body dysmorphic disorder and get the ball rolling on your loved one’s treatment as quickly as possible.

 Speak with your loved one about how you are feeling.
-Express your concerns using examples of his or her behaviors that have left you worried.
+Express your concerns using examples of their behaviors that have left you worried.
 Utilize a non-judgmental tone while having this conversation so that your loved one is not left feeling attacked.